-WASHINGTON (AP) — A handful of U.S. troops will arrive in Nigeria in the next few days to help find nearly 300 girls kidnapped by the Islamist extremist group Boko Haram, but the U.S. has no plans to launch any military operations, the Pentagon said Wednesday.
+WASHINGTON (AP) — The Pentagon is sending fewer than 10 military troops to Nigeria as part of the U.S. effort to help find nearly 300 girls kidnapped by the Islamist extremist group Boko Haram.
+A Pentagon spokesman says officials have no plans now to launch any military operations.

-Pentagon spokesman Col. Steve Warren said fewer than 10 troops are being sent as part of the larger U.S. assistance team to include State Department and Justice Department personnel.
-The military members will help with communications, logistics and intelligence-planning.
+Pentagon spokesman Col. Steve Warren says the troops will be arriving in a few days as part of the larger U.S. assistance team to include State Department and Justice Department personnel.
+The military members will help with communications, logistics and intelligence planning.

-Warren said the U.S. was talking with Nigeria about information and intelligence-sharing, but nothing has been decided.
+Warren says the U.S. is talking with Nigeria about information and intelligence sharing, but nothing has been decided.

 There are already about 70 military personnel in Nigeria, including 50 regularly assigned to the embassy, and 20 Marines have been there for training.